macocu/GINCO-Genre-Annotation-Guidelines/index.md

 * dictionary entries -> *ok*, if most sentences are in a foreign language -> *bad*
 * older varieties of language (e.g. in old literature) -> *ok*, mark non-standardness of text by *Y* in column I
+* search engine domains --> *ok*
+* domains that include corpora --> *ok*
+* text, concatenated with - (no spaces between words: "Lastnik-stanovanja-je-po-smrti-najemnika-dolžan") --> If the issue is present in all/almost all examples, mark as *bad*, otherwise, mark as *lq* and add a note about it in column E.

 ## Topics